microsoft/vscode-appcenter/README.md

     They all open the corresponding App Center tabs for the application.
 "Distribute" also contains CodePush stuff.

     ![App Center Portal](images/appcenter-portal.png)

+    >Tip: If you enable `appcenter.crashes` setting, you will see a "Tools" menu button and "Simulate crashes" under it.
+It sends test crash data to the linked App Center application.

 3. You would like to open already existing react-native application with CodePush installed.
 When logged in, the following App Center Menu options should be avaliable under "Distribute > CodePush":
     * Set current app for CodePush